Aristotle-Metadata-Enterprises/aristotlemetadata.com/_posts/2018-07-11-aristotle-version-2-1-released.md

 ---
 layout: post
-title: Aristotle Metadata Registry v2.1 now publically available
+title: Aristotle Metadata Registry v2.1 now publicly available
 author: sam
 ---
-We are proud to announce that the Aristotle Metadata Registry version 2.1 is now avaible for public access.
+We are proud to announce that the Aristotle Metadata Registry version 2.1 is now available for public access.
 This new release can be [downloaded from GitHub](https://github.com/aristotle-mdr/aristotle-metadata-registry/releases/tag/v2.1.0) or [from PyPI](https://pypi.org/project/aristotle-metadata-registry/2.1.0/).